 Local Law 97 of 2017

+Replace the existing Section 28-104.11.1 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-104.11.1 Definitions.
 As used in this code in connection with provisions relating to the jurisdiction of the development of environmental protection, the terms covered development project, development activity, post-construction stormwater management facility, stormwater construction permit, stormwater maintenance permit, and stormwater pollution prevention plan or SWPPP shall have the same definitions as such terms are defined in subchapter 1 of chapter 5-A of title 24 of the administrative code.

 Legislative history: